 Next, roll the machine into place and match it up with the adapter.
 Note that the trolley moves up and down to accommodate different heights.
-The small dowel pin on the face of the adapter will fit into any of the 12 holes on the run-out adjustment flange.
+The small dowel pin on the face of the adapter will fit into any of holes holes on the run-out adjustment flange.
 Turn the draw bar knob to thread into the adapter securely connecting the lathe to the vehicle.

 NOTE: It is very important that the machine be mounted smoothly on the adapter without prying or forcing.
 Take the time to align the machine properly in order to avoid damage to the run-out adjustment flange.
 The large draw bar knob will spin on very easily when the machine is properly aligned, much like installing an oil filter.
-Tighten firmly by hand for cars.
-For trucks you may tighten with a wrench 1/8th of a turn beyond hand tight.
+Tighten it by hand only.